 Final Words on Learning Spanish with Music

-Besides TV series and films for learning Spanish, Music is a great way to learn and practice listening comprehension.
+Besides TV serials and films for learning Spanish, music is a great way to learn and practice while having fun.

-Learning Spanish takes time and effort, and there are no shortcuts.
-But incorporating music and songs into your study routine can make the process more enjoyable and rewarding.
+Learning Spanish takes time and effort, there are no shortcuts.
+But incorporating music into your regular routine can make the process more enjoyable, entertaining and rewarding.

 ¡Buena suerte!
 (Good luck!)